mathieu-aubin/video-dl/README.md

 ### Android:
 #### 1. Install [Busybox](https://play.google.com/store/apps/details?id=stericson.busybox), [Jackpal's Terminal emulator](https://play.google.com/store/apps/details?id=jackpal.androidterm) and [Bash](https://play.google.com/store/apps/details?id=com.bitcubate.android.bash.installer).
 Root is not mandatory.

-#### 2. Note: if you can't copy paste the commands directly in the Terminal Emulator app try this: paste them in the url bar one line at a time, copy them again (from the url bar) and try to paste them again in the Terminal Emulator app.
+#### 2. Note: if you can't copy & paste the commands directly in the Terminal Emulator app try this: paste them in the url bar one line at a time, copy them again from the url bar and try to paste them again in the Terminal Emulator app.
 Run these commands:
 ```
 cd sdcard && wget http://daniilgentili.magix.net/android/rai.sh